 Meiotic restitution

-Polyploidization repeatedly occurred in the history of higher plant evolution, creating a basis for genetic diversification and speciation.
-Different mechanisms can contribute to the formation of polyploid species, and production and fusion of unreduced gametes are considered the main causes.
-Both pre- and postmeiotic genome duplication events, as well as meiotic restitution that is a non-reductional meiotic cell division event, can lead to unreduced gamete formation.
-Generally, meiotic restitution can be induced via three routes: omission of meiotic cell cycle, alteration in spindle organization, and defective meiotic cytokinesis.
-We have particular interests in the genetic and molecular mechanisms underlying meiotic restitution in plants, and their potential to be exploited in breeding programs.
+Most higher plants have experienced genome polyploidization in the history of evolution, which contributes to genomic diversification and speciation.
+Production and fusion of unreduced gametes, which result from meiotic restitution, a non-reductional meiosis event, are considered the main cause of polyploidization.
+Meiotic restitution can be triggered by omission of meiotic cell cycle, defective spindle organization, or incomplete cytokinesis.
+We have particular interests in studying the mechanisms underlying meiotic restitution in plants, and their potential to be exploited in breeding programs.